conditionizr/conditionizr/readme.md

 # Meet Conditionizr, the conditional free legacy, retina, script and style loader.

-Conditionizr is an intelligent jQuery plugin, that detects the end-users browser and pixel ratio, allowing you to serve specific conditional JavaScript and CSS files they need.
+Conditionizr is a fast and lightweight (3KB) javascript utility that detects the end-users browser and pixel ratio, allowing you to serve specific conditional JavaScript and CSS files they need.

 <http://conditionizr.com>

 ## Integrating Conditionizr

-Conditionizr is a jQuery plugin with simple customisable options that makes integrating into any project a breeze.
-Conditionizr is built mainly on JavaScript, but requires jQuery to run, we recommend the latest version over at Google's CDN.
-After [downloading][1] Conditionizr, place the main script inside the  tag.
-We then recommend running your initiating script directly after your main JavaScript files using the `$('head').conditionizr();` call.
+Conditionizr is a fast and powerful javascript utility with simple customisable options that makes integrating into any project a breeze.
+After downloading Conditionizr, place the main script inside the `<head>` tag, near the top of your scripts so it will run first.
+We then recommend running your initiating script directly after your main JavaScript files using the `conditionizr();` to call.

 ## HTML classes (Internet Explorer)